EishaTab/readme-format/README.md

 ## Ride Types

 ### 1. Copy Ride
-Duplicates an existing ride with all original details for quick rebooking.
+Copy an existing ride with all original details for quick rebooking.

 ### 2. Return Ride
 Creates a reverse trip by swapping pickup and drop-off locations automatically.